-The consolidated profit of the Group amounted to \$2,378,480, after providing for income tax.
-This represented a 162% increase on the results reported for the year ended 30 June 2014.
-The significant improvement was largely due to strong growth in the SNARE business.
+The consolidated profit of the Group amounted to \$2,416,038, after providing for income tax.
+This represented a 2% increase on the results reported for the year ended 30 June 2015.

 Review of operations

 A review of the operations of the Group during the financial year and the results of those operations is set out in the section headed "Message from the Chairman" in this report.